 All exams listed below apply to undergraduate degree applicants only, with the exception of the Hebrew and English Proficiency Exams, which must be taken by both undergraduate and graduate degree candidates.

 - Applicants are requested to be in the examination hall half an hour before the beginning of the examination.

 - Applicants should bring their registration acknowledgment form (if they have already received it) and an identification document (including a photograph, date of birth and identity number).
 Regarding the Psychometric Entrance Examination, the Hebrew and English Proficiency Exams, applicants should act according to the instructions on the invitation form for the exam.

 Applicants must make certain that the identity number written on the registration form for the Psychometric Examination and the identity number written on the registration form for the other exams is identical to the number on the application form for Tel Aviv University.

 Discrepancies between these numbers may delay acceptance procedures.

 - All candidates required to take the Psychometric Examination must also take the English Placement section of the Psychometric Exam, even if the candidate is already exempted from English.
 (Please see the section, “Division of Foreign Languages).
 The grade attained will in no way cancel the candidate's exemption.
 In cases where there is more than one score in English, the higher level will be taken into consideration.

-- Candidates for the master’s degree, holding a B.A. from abroad (except from institutions where the language of instruction is English and are located in an English Speaking country) and undergraduate applicants who are exempted from the Psychometric Entrance Examination (see the Hebrew website) must take the English Placement Exam Amir (exam No. 3).
+- Candidates for the master’s degree, holding a B.A. from abroad (except from institutions where the language of instruction is English) and undergraduate applicants who are exempted from the Psychometric Entrance Examination (see the Hebrew website) must take the English Placement Exam Amir (exam No. 3).
 There are no limitations on the number of times the Amir exam may be repeated (see “Knowledge of English).